-The Academic Integrity Committee consists of representatives from Liberal Arts and Sciences, the various Studio Departments, and the Office of Student Affairs.
-The Associate Provost of Academic Administration serves as the Chair of the committee the Associate Dean of Student Affairs in a non-voting member of the committee.
+The Academic Integrity Committee consists of representatives from Liberal Arts and Sciences, the various Studio Departments (when applicable to the student and the violation), and the Office of Student Affairs.
+The Associate Provost of Academic Administration or designee serves as the Chair of the committee, and the Dean of Student Affairs in a non-voting member of the committee.
 No fewer than three committee members will meet to review each case.

-All accounts of academic misconduct should be reported using the Code of Conduct Complaint form Any member of the Otis College community may fill out a form.
+All accounts of academic misconduct should be reported using the Code of Conduct Complaint form.
+Any member of the Otis College community may fill out a form.
 In addition to the form, faculty, staff, or another student shall assemble and submit documentation that supports the accusation.
 The form and all evidence is forwarded to the Chair of the Academic Integrity Committee for review and investigation.